 Sometimes nurse leaders wrote articles of their own that appeared in newspapers or magazines.
 However, it's more likely that there were articles written about your nurse leader during the time that they were alive and practicing.
 These are considered primary sources.
 When looking for articles, narrow the search results to the time when your leader was alive to see what's available.

+Funded in part by the generosity of the Flora and Jeremiah Buckley Library Fund.
 Contains local, regional, national, and international news with deep archives.
 Provides extensive legal sources for federal and state cases and statutes as well as law reviews.
 Also includes business information on U.S. and international companies.

 • Print and online journals, television and radio broadcasts, newswires, blogs, local-regional-national-international newspapers with deep archives

 • Extensive legal sources for federal and state cases and statutes, including U.S. Supreme Court decisions dating back to 1790

 • Business information on U.S. and international companies and executives

 A collection of journals, magazines, newspapers, background sources, and primary documents that covers the most-studied events and issues in U.S. history.
 Contains images, video, and audio files, as well as primary source material.

 Scholarly Journal Databases

 Some nurse leaders contributed professional literature to the field which can be found in many of our health science databases.
 This is particularly the case for contemporary leaders.